wallaceleonel/wallaceleonel/README.md

 Currently I'm focused on:

- - studyng  Cisco-python PCAP : globe_with_meridians :
+ -  Cisco-python PCAP :globe_with_meridians:
- - building Api's in python focusing on digital security
+ - building Api's in python focusing on digital security :snake: